andresoviedo/google-drive-ftp-adapter/README.md

 - Open ftp://user:user@localhost:1821/ in your browser to connect to your google drive.

 - Or open terminal and type "ftp localhost 1821": Type "user" as the username and "user" as password.
 Once in FTP, type "dir" to see your drive files.

-Example:
+Ftp example:

     $ ftp localhost 1821
     Connected to localhost.